What AI Actually Cites: New Data Is Changing the Role of PR

 The bottom line

 For organizations looking to compete in this new landscape, PR is not optional.
-It is foundational.
+It is a key driver of how your company is seen, understood, and evaluated.